AmeerD/AmeerD.github.io/_pages/reading.md

 * The Emperor of Gladness, Ocean Vuong
 * Frozen in Time, Owen Beattie and John Geiger
 * The Secret History, Donna Tartt
-* Days at the Torunka Café, Satoshi Yagisawa

 ## On my Watchlist
 * Lost Horizon, James Hilton